 He started his career in journalism, covering sports and emerging technology.
 Transitioning to public relations, he worked with a number of high profile clients – including the Technology Business Alliance of Nevada; Nevada Governor Bob Miller; Nevada Cancer Institute; Springs Preserve; and The Smith Center for the Performing Arts.

 A graduate of University of Nevada, Las Vegas, Michael was twice named to the National Dean’s List and served as a member of the Public Relations Student Society of America.

-He lives in Elizabethtown with his wife and three children.
+He lives in Chester County with his wife and three children.